Amane Shindō: Career

 Shindō signed a contract with HiBiKi agency at the age of 14.
 In 2019, she made her voice acting debut in the Bermuda Triangle: Colorful Pastrale anime series where she voiced Caro.
 She also portrayed Shūko Mino in the Rebirth short anime series, part of Bushiroad's Rebirth for you card game.

-In March 2020, Bushiroad announced the formation of Morfonica, a live-action band for its BanG Dream! franchise, with Shindō handling vocals and portraying in-universe character Mashiro Kurata.
+In March 2020, Bushiroad announced the formation of Morfonica, a live action band for the company's BanG Dream! franchise, with Shindō handling vocals and portraying in-universe character Mashiro Kurata.
 She was already familiar with the series prior to Morfonica, having regularly played the mobile game BanG Dream!
 Girls Band Party!.
-At 15 years of age, she was the youngest voice actress in the franchise and the same age as Mashiro at her introduction; series creator Takaaki Kidani felt the shared age emphasizes the connection between Shindō and her character, including their real-life and in-universe growths, respectively.
+At 15 years old, she was the youngest voice actress in the franchise and the same age as Mashiro during her introduction.
+Series creator Takaaki Kidani felt the shared age emphasizes the connection between Shindō and her character, including their real-life and in-universe growths, respectively.

 In an interview with Famitsu magazine, Shindō noted that she has a low voice in contrast to Mashiro's intended pitch, so she tries to perform Morfonica songs in a higher tone.
 In the wake of backlash and cyberbullying from parts of the fan base for her singing voice and the addition of Morfonica to Girls Band Party! before fellow band Raise A Suilen, Bushiroad and her agency have stated their intention to take legal action.

-She is also involved in Bushiroad's D4DJ franchise as a member of the DJ unit Lyrical Lily, for which she voices the character Haruna Kasuga.
+Shindō is also involved in Bushiroad's D4DJ franchise as a member of the DJ unit Lyrical Lily, for which she voices the character Haruna Kasuga.

 In 2024, she started appearing in Link!
 Like!
 Love Live! as Izumi Katsuragi, who was initially a supporting character before joining the main cast the following year.
-She and Miu Miyake (as Ceras Yanagida Lilienfeld) comprise the subunit Edel Note.
+She and Miu Miyake (as Ceras Yanagida Lilienfeld) form the sub-unit Edel Note.
 Shindō was a fan of the Love Live! franchise growing up, idolizing School Idol Project member Suzuko Mimori and being motivated to audition for HiBiKi since Mimori was contracted to them too.

 Personal life

 Shindō was born in Aichi Prefecture on April 20, 2004.
 In 2025, she received threats over allegations that she had cheated on her partner.
-In turn, Bushiroad issued a response which stated that such allegations were “completely false and unacceptable”.
+Bushiroad also issued a response which stated that such allegations were "completely false and unacceptable".